SystemsApproach/7E/introduction/architecture.rst

 .. sidebar:: IETF and Standardization

-   We have informally been talking about the Internet community, but it includes a recognized standardization body, known as the Internet Engineering Task Force (IETF), which is responsible for the specification of many of the Internet protocols, such as TCP, UDP, IP, DNS, and BGP.
+   We have informally been talking about the Internet community, but it includes a standardization body, known as the Internet Engineering Task Force (IETF), which is responsible for the specification of many of the Internet protocols, such as TCP, UDP, IP, DNS, and BGP.
 The Internet architecture also embraces